Slamy/Wiki_MiSTer/Core-porting-notes.md

 	output        SDRAM_nCAS,
 	output        SDRAM_nRAS,
 	output        SDRAM_nWE

-);
+        // there are more needed signals - see the Template_MiSTer );
 ```
 These signals are main connections to MiSTer.
 You need to modify your core according to these signals.